thehappycheese/uiua-keypad/README.md

 Note that this extension is not supported by the Uiua language developers.
 The language is not stable, so please be patient if this extension is out of date.

-Hopefully this extension can be merged with the official extension, or deprecated in the future.
+Hopefully this extension can be merged with the official extension, or replaced in the future if something better comes along.

 ![keypad screenshot](https://github.com/thehappycheese/uiua-keypad/raw/main/resources/screenshot.png)